-Vegetable oil, like most non-specific ingredients bad for dogs, often contains high levels of omega 6 fatty acids.
+Vegetable oil, like most non-specific ingredients on dog food bags, is bad for dogs and often contains high levels of omega-6 fatty acids.
 While these fatty acids are essential, pets eating a processed commercial diet often have way more of these EFAs (essential fatty acids) than are healthy.

 Healthy Alternative: Descript Fats

-Look for healthy sources of fats that include high levels of omega 3 fatty acids, such as named fish oils (salmon), olive oil, or flaxseed oil.
+Pet owners should look for healthy sources of fats in animal feed that include high levels of omega-3 fatty acids, such as named fish oils (salmon), olive oils, or flaxseed oils.
+Only go with healthy oils.
 Healthier fats to look for include chicken fat and pork fat.